nyu-mll/multiNLI/README.md

 	`PYTHONPATH=$PYTHONPATH:. python train_snli.py cbow petModel-0 --keep_rate 0.9 --seq_length 25 --emb_train`

-	where the `model_type` flag is set to `cbow` and can be swapped for `bilstm` or `esim`, and the `model_name` flag is set to `petModel-0` and can be changed to a name of your choice.
+	where the `model_type` flag is set to `cbow` and can be swapped for `bilstm` or `esim`, and the `model_name` flag is set to `petModel-0` and can be changed to whatever you please.

-- Similarly, to train on MultiNLI and SNLI data, using a random 15% sample of SNLI data, here is a sample command,
+- Similarly, to train on a mixture MultiNLI and SNLI data, here is a sample command,

 	`PYTHONPATH=$PYTHONPATH:. python train_mnli.py bilstm petModel-1 --keep_rate 0.9 --alpha 0.15 --emb_train`

+	where 15% of SNLI training data is randomly sampled at the beginning of each epoch.

 - To train on just the `travel` genre in MultiNLI data,